thtmnisamnstr/md-crafter/DESKTOP.md

 # Desktop App Development

-This document provides comprehensive instructions for developing, building, and distributing the md-edit desktop application.
+This document provides comprehensive instructions for developing, building, and distributing the md-crafter desktop application.

 ## Overview